john-b-yang/course-dev/cs161/stored-xss/README.md

 The app starts off with no posts.
 However, you can create a couple by filling in the *Create Post* form.
 If you interrupt the app, the data will still be there when you restart.

+After you input a comment, a *Clear Posts* button should pop up.
+You can reset the comments you've entered by clicking that button.

 ## The Attack

 Okay.
 Let's say you are acting on behalf of an unscrupulous student consulting club, and in order to solicit more members, you want to force everyone who visits the site to see an announcement.